ecbtln/cwol_sim/README.md

-A wright fisher simulation that simulates a cooperate without looking game.
+A simulattion for the cooperate without looking game that makes use of the generic simulation library